Updated 17 August 2021

 Giving things a quick once over every day will also reduce your need for toxic cleaning chemicals in the bathroom, too.

-Ever used a shower cleaner where you’ve had to hold your breath while using it?
+Ever used a shower cleaning product where you’ve had to hold your breath while using it?
 Hmmm.
 Not so good for you.
 Keep a squeegee in the shower and give it a wipe down before you get out.
-This will cut back on limescale and will keep the mould down, too.
+It literally takes seconds, but will cut back on limescale and will keep the mould down, too.

 Try spraying diluted vinegar or lemon juice on your porcelain, leave it for half an hour and then give it a scrub.
 You can also make a paste of baking soda, Dr Bronner’s and essential oil for a good cream cleanser.
 Spray vinegar and baking soda on your glass to remove limescale, let it sit a while, then clean off.
 Dilute some clove oil tea tree oil and vinegar to spray it on anywhere there’s mould and damp – it’s a non toxic mould buster.

-If you don’t want to go with the DIY solutions, try an eco brand like ecostore.
+If you don’t want to go with the DIY solutions, try one of the eco friendly and natural bathroom cleaning products at Hello Charlie.

 Change your hand towels regularly, and your towels.
 Wash them in an eco friendly laundry powder.
 Dry them on the line, and if you want to soften them up, run them through the tumble dryer for a few minutes, rather than completely drying in the dryer.